thongdong7/sensu-docker/README.md

 Clone this project

-Go the project folder and type
+Navigate to the docker folder and type

 ```
+cd docker
 docker-compose up
 ```